dantegates/dantegates.github.io/_posts/2019-01-30-deep-learning-for-tabular-data.md

 There aren't too many counties.
 If we wanted we could one-hot encode these and include it as a feature that way.
 However, zip code is much bigger.
 One hot encoding this feature would significantly increase the size of our network (the first layer will have at least $1,725\times h_1$ weights, where $h_1$ is the number of outputs in the first hidden layer).
 It turns out that categorical features like this can be represented with embeddings to keep the size of our model down.
 An embedding is simply a *learned* mapping from a categorical input to a feature space of a chosen size.
 Typically these are used to convert words or characters in text data into features suitable for a neural network but they work for our purposes here as well.
-In this case we'll embed both zip codes and counties into 3 dimmensions.
+In this case we'll embed both zip codes and counties into 3 dimensions.
 Note that there are [pretrained word embeddings](https://radimrehurek.com/gensim/models/word2vec.html) available that can be used instead of learning embeddings as part of your model if desired.

 The code to do this in `keras` gives the appearance that more is going on than there actually is.
 All we are doing here is adding 6 additional features (3 for both categorical values) to the numeric input and then building a basic feed forward neural network on top of that just as we did above.
 The graphical representation below is helpful.